What Movie Will Win Best Picture at the 2021 Oscars?

 What else was it nominated for?
 Actor, Supporting Actor, Original Screenplay, Sound, Editing

-What has it won so far?
+What has it won elsewhere?
 Ahmed has amassed awards from the likes of the Gothams, and the National Board of Review for both him and Raci.
+They also both won at the Spirits.
 Ahmed also picked up a Globe nom for Actor in a Drama and a SAG nod.
 The film was honored with a PGA nod.

 Could it actually win?
 It seems like it still has a better chance in the acting races, but Academy voters were unexpectedly huge fans of this small, intense drama.